Patterns of Transformation

 Sex, Death, and Survival

-I have been going on adventures with sex party purveyors, avant-garde morticians, and seasoned wilderness guides to discover what makes an intimate social experience truly transformative.
+I have been going on adventures1The field stories are on the Designing Dangerously page: sex parties, funerals, and wilderness trips. with sex party purveyors, avant-garde morticians, and seasoned wilderness guides to discover what makes an intimate social experience truly transformative.
 These experience designers are adept at bringing people into contact with aspects of the world and themselves that they are most estranged from but stand to gain the most by reconnecting with.
 In these extreme cases, I have found powerful commonalities for how to gather people together in life changing ways.

 Inspired by these insights, I put together a series of design steps and a supporting vocabulary.
 This design reference is an attempt to draw from the deepest roots of culture while honoring the new reality that a faster, more fluid future creates for us.